-Few key economic infrastructure projects that require unblocking actions.

-- Key catalytic projects (catalytic projects in the context of the One Plan refers large scale spatial transformation projects of greater investment value and is projected to make substantial contribution towards economic growth, job creation and skills revolution). - Key projects that are aimed at stimulating and diversifying the economy. - Short term service delivery improvement actions and - Immediate LG stabilization and institutional strengthening actions.
+- Few key economic infrastructure projects that require unblocking actions. - Key catalytic projects (catalytic projects in the context of the One Plan refers large scale spatial transformation projects of greater investment value and which are projected to make substantial contribution towards economic growth, job creation and skills revolution).